SQL 2005Allowing Remote Access to SQL Server Express

 Enabling Remote Connections

-To enable remote connections, simply select the radio button for Local and Remote Connections.
-You may then select which network protocols you wish the server to accept.
-Once set, every database in the SQL Server Express instance is accessible remotely via the network.
-Remember that the SQL Server accepting remote connections can be a security risk so ensure that you have appropriate security in place.
+To enable remote connections, select the radio button for Local and Remote Connections.
+Next select which network protocols you wish the server to accept.
+Once set, every database in the SQL Server Express instance is accessible remotely.
+Remember that a SQL Server accepting remote connections can be a security risk, so ensure that you have appropriate security measures in place.